Andygrammer/blog/_pages/about.md

 *12/2020--present*

-Nonprofit organizations that I have raised money or awareness:
+Nonprofit organizations that I have raised money and awareness:

 * Fundação Pró-Sangue -- encouragement and awareness of the importance of blood donation;
 * Casa da Criança Paralítica de Campinas -- care of paralyzed children;